Cost of a Fake Chimney Breast

 Removing a Fake Chimney Breast

 The process of removing a fake chimney breast starts with dismantling the faux chimney breast and disposing of any debris, which tends to require hiring a skip or waste removal services.
-Repairs are then usually needed to restore walls, floors and ceilings to their original condition, which can include plastering.
-To finish, painting or wallpapering is used to help blend the area where the fake chimney was with the rest of the room.
+Repairs are then usually needed to restore walls, floors and ceilings to their original condition, which can include plastering and painting.

 removing chimney breast